GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.txt

 - Rebranded "Community Links" to "Header Bar" to avoid confusion with Category Links.
 - Removed Bootstrap controls in response to removal of Bootstrap.js from theme.
 - Added Mega-Menu Control to customization menu, allows visibility toggling of both mega-menus.
+- Mega-menu entries will now not appear if no content is assigned to that menu entry.

  = 4.0.1 =
 * Release July 24, 2019